doolittle/bps-template/readme.md

 Template to create a project like [Between Page and Screen](http://betweenpageandscreen.com/).
-Uses the [bps-binding](https://github.com/doolittle/bps-binding) library to bootstrap to ready-to-use project.
+Uses the [bps-binding](https://github.com/doolittle/bps-binding) library to bootstrap a ready-to-use project.

 In your Flash project, include libs/BPS-Binding.swc.
 That should have all the external libraries that you'll need.